thehyve/delphyne/docs/index.rst

 delphyne offers several benefits to ETL builders:

-- **quick development**:
+- **easy setup**:
-  delphyne automates tedious manual operations, such as the loading of standard OMOP vocabularies, and offers a range of tools for the rapid implementation of custom transformation scripts;
+  delphyne automates tedious manual operations, such as the creation of target database schemas and tables, and the loading of standard OMOP vocabularies;
 - **flexibility**:
   you can read source data from file or a supported relational database, set the target CDM model to an official version or a custom one,